-Target 1 - New irrigation infrastructure is designed, installed and operated in accordance with industry best practice standard.
+Target 1 - New irrigation systems are designed and installed in accordance with industry codes of practice and standards.

 - Make sure you use an accredited irrigation designer when you build or upgrade your irrigation system. - Make sure your new irrigation is commissioned properly and include this as a requirement in your contract with the irrigation installer.